NREL/EnergyPlus/design/FY2020/NFP-PerformanceOverRidesAndReporting.md

  - January 29, 2020
  - January 30, 2020 - Try "single knob" approach for input, include minimum number of warmup days, add warning message for PerformancePrecisionTradeoffs
+ - February 10, 2020 - Use single knob approach but also have separate fields for other convergence inputs

 ## Justification for New Feature ##